jcatankard/fourier_forecast/README.md

     - more terms results in better fit but can result in over-fitting
   - fitting frequency by gradient descent does not result in stable outcomes so only amplitude and phase are fitted whilst seasonal periods are set by pre-determined values:
-     - weekly_seasonality: 7 days
+     - weekly seasonality: 7 days
-     - monthly_seasonality: 30.43 days
+     - monthly seasonality: 30.43 days
-     - quarterly_seasonality: 91.31 days
+     - quarterly seasonality: 91.31 days
-     - yearly_seasonality: 365.25 days
+     - yearly seasonality: 365.25 days
   - for multiplicative seasonality, it may be best to log transform your time-series before fitting
     - where necessary it may also be appropriate to log transform some or all regressors

 ### Future updates:
  - prediction intervals
+ - native handling of multiplicative seasonality
+ - flexible trend
+ - better default amplitude estimations
  - add deploy to pip into pipeline

 ## FourierForecast
 ### Parameters
- - weekly_seasonality: bool, default=True
- - monthly_seasonality: bool, default=False
- - quarterly_seasonality: bool, default=False
- - yearly_seasonality: bool, default=True
+ - weekly_seasonality_terms: int, default=3
+ - monthly_seasonality_terms: int, default=0
+ - quarterly_seasonality_terms: int, default=0
- - fourier_order: int, default=1
+ - yearly_seasonality_terms: int, default=10
-   - number of fourier series component for each seasonality type
+   - number of fourier series components for each seasonality type
  - learning_rate: float, default=0.001
  - n_iterations: int, default=100_000
  - tol: float, default=1e-5